brickcap/openresty_examples/book.md

 By now you have probably understood what lua directives are and how they work.
 There are a few more directives.Some of them are utilities and some for tweaking the ngx_lua behaviour.
-The important point to take away from this chapters are
+The important points to take away from this chapter are

 1. The *by_lua modules that tweak the nginx behaviour (for ex the rewrite_by_lua that is the lua equivalent of nginx http rewrite) module are always run after the standard nginx modules.